 - A pair of scissors

-3. Fix the Broken Stretcher
+3. Fix the Broken Rivet

 All-in-all, a broken umbrella doesn’t always mean that you need to spend money on buying a new one.
-Sometimes, depending on the problem and the cause, you can fix it on your own and can save money.
+Sometimes, depending on the problem and the cause, you can fix it on your own and thus save money.